 These emails come in various forms, but in each case, the scammer claims to have obtained illicit images and contact details from the target’s computer or smartphone, and requests payment in order to prevent the scammer sending the images to the target’s Facebook contacts.

 Despite the glaring grammatical and spelling errors, these emails can be extremely convincing.
 In some cases, they contain genuine personal details such as account passwords gathered from old dumps of trawled personal data.
 Not only that, but these emails often appear to have been sent from the target’s email account, use official company logos and signatures, and sometimes even the user’s real password.

 But while this type of phishing email may appear to the recipient to have been specifically targeted at them, the truth is that millions of these emails are sent out by bots every day; the scammer has probably never even seen the data for themselves.
-The scammer simply combines known personal data in clever ways using machines to convince you that it’s an email specifically intended for you.
+They simply combine known personal data in using bots to convince you that the is email specifically intended for you.